 'Speculative belief' is something that the Buddha has put away.
-For the Buddha has seen this: 'Such is form, such its origin, such its disappearance; such is experience (vedanā), such its origin, such its disappearance; such is perception, such its origin, such its disappearance; such is will, such its origin, such its disappearance; such are consciousnesses, such their origin, such their disappearance.'
+For the Buddha has seen this: 'Such is form, such its origin, such its disappearance; such is experience (vedanā), such its origin, such its disappearance; such is perception, such its origin, such its disappearance; such is disappearance; such are consciousnesses, such their origin, such their disappearance.'

-Therefore, I say, with the destruction, fading away, cessation, giving up, and relinquishing of all conceptual proliferations, all philosophising, all I-making, minemaking, and the underlying tendency to assuming a permanent essence, the Buddha is liberated through exhausting the fuel that drives rebirth.
+Therefore, I say, with the destruction, fading away, cessation, giving up, and relinquishing of all conceptual proliferations, all philosophising, all I-making, mine-making, and the underlying tendency to assuming a permanent essence, the Buddha is liberated through exhausting the fuel that drives rebirth.